Age of Empires II: Definitive Edition: Expansions

 An expansion pack, Lords of the West, was announced on December 15, 2020, and released on January 26, 2021.
 The Lords of the West expansion introduced two further civilizations, the Burgundians and the Sicilians, as well as three new campaigns, featuring Edward Longshanks, the Dukes of Burgundy, and the Hautevilles.

 A second expansion, Dawn of the Dukes, was announced on April 10, 2021, and released on August 10.
-It introduced two Central European civilizations, the Poles, and the Bohemians, with the Lithuanians being the subject of a campaign, as well as three new campaigns, featuring Jadwiga, Jan Žižka, and Algirdas and Kęstutis.
+It introduced two Central European civilizations, the Poles and the Bohemians, with the Lithuanians being the subject of a campaign, as well as three new campaigns, featuring Jadwiga, Jan Žižka, and Algirdas and Kęstutis.

 In June 2021, for the first time since Age of Empires Online, co-op campaigns were introduced into the game.

 A third expansion, Dynasties of India, was announced on April 14, 2022, and was released on April 28.
 It features three new civilizations, the Bengalis, the Dravidians, and the Gurjaras.
-Additionally, the expansion also features reworks to the existing Indian civilization, which was renamed the Hindustani.
+Additionally, the expansion also features reworks to the existing Indian civilization, which was renamed the Hindustanis.
 Three new campaigns, featuring Babur, Rajendra, and Devapala, were also introduced.

 To celebrate the franchise's 25th anniversary a fourth expansion was announced, Return of Rome.
 It is composed of content from Age of Empires: Definitive Edition brought into the Age of Empires II: Definitive Edition engine, plus one new civilization (the Lạc Việt) and three new campaigns (featuring Sargon of Akkad, Pyrrhus of Epirus, and Trajan), and the Roman civilization for the main game.
 It was released on May 16, 2023.
 On September 8, 2023, two campaigns (Ascent of Egypt and The First Punic War) from Age of Empires: Definitive Edition were added to Return of Rome.
 Two other campaigns for Return of Rome, Glory of Greece and Voices of Babylon, were added on October 31.